 Last week, we left off at the end of my weekend at Tufts Medical Center.

-On Monday, it was time to start getting my tests done.
-I spent a long time lying down in a hole of a big, circular machine (which made a bunch of noise).
-I think it was a cardiac MRI.
+On Monday, I spent a long time lying in a hole of a big, circular machine (which made a bunch of noise).
+I think that was a cardiac MRI.

-The size of my heart wasn’t my problem.
+The size of my heart wasn’t my problem, though.

 Stephen (my professor who had to deal with my total freak out over losing studio time) called me on Monday to see how things were going.
 He called right after doctors had informed me that they’d probably have to go into my heart.

 Into my heart?
-What?
 Like, in there?
 Are you sure?
-‘Cause that seems, you know… Wait, what, now?
+‘Cause that seems… what, now?

-Stephen (professors usually go by their first name at Berklee) was really helpful through this, and all the months to follow.
-I actually wasn’t freaking out (except about missing out on life.
-I hadn’t been in the theater all weekend!).
+Stephen was really helpful through that (and all the months to follow).
 I didn’t know any details of what the doctors were planning to do inside my heart, and nothing was certain yet.
 So, I was cool.
 But even with being cool, he was reassuring.
-It was very nice that he checked in on me.
+It was very nice that he checked on me.